 If you are considering private school, you should start looking in the spring of 7th grade, narrow down choices in the fall of 8th grade, and take entrance exams around December of 8th grade.
 Many schools host open houses for prospective stdents in the spring and fall.
 Having experience homeschooling can help you look beyond the hype and pick the school that is the best fit for your child.

 There may be other options, depending on the student's path.

-Remember that although the diploma itself can be useful, transcripts may be needed to back it up, especially for college admissions.
+If you are doing a parent-issued/home-brewed diploma, there are a variety of resources to obtain or create the actual diploma certificate for your student.
+A few are listed below.
+(However, remember that although the diploma itself can be useful, transcripts may be needed to back it up, especially for college admissions.)

 If you are applying to college, you will probably (but not always) be expected to take the SAT or ACT, and perhaps some of the SAT subject tests (previously called "SAT II subject tests").
 Check early in your high school years with colleges that may interest you to see what they require.
 You may also wish to take the PSAT test, see below for details.
 In addition, you may want to look into AP tests and/or CLEP tests; both are ways to earn college credits for work done in high school.
 Sign-up for most of these tests is several months in advance, though you can sometimes register late if you pay extra.
 For most of these tests there are limited testing days each year; make a rough plan to be sure you can fit everything you need into your schedule.